INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

 This will duplicate some data, but the data would also be duplicated in the normal result format.

-### single expand with many cardinality
+### expand with 'many' cardinality

-A very common expand is to request Datastreams, with their Observations expanded, or Things, with Datastreams, with Observations.
-In a CSV format, this will duplicate the row for the primary table, for each item in the expanded table.

-    id,name,Observations/id,Observations/result,Observations/phenomenonTime
-    1,My Datastream,1,2.9,2005-08-03T23:00:00.000Z
-    1,My Datastream,2,2.8,2005-08-03T23:01:00.000Z

-### multiple expands with many cardinality

-There are three situations where an entity can have two or more expands with a cardinality of many:

-1. `v1.1/Things?$expand=Locations,Datastreams,HistoricalLocations`
-2. `v1.1/Locations?$expand=Things,HistoricalLocations`
-3. `v1.1/MultiDatastreams?$expand=ObservedProperties,Observations`

-The Tasking Core specification adds TaskingCapabilities to Things, which adds a fourth expand to Thing entities.

-Furthermore, these expands with cardinality many may appear begind other expands:

-    v1.1/HistoricalLocations?$expand=Thing($expand=Locations,Datastreams)

-This would lead to very complex rules for defining what data should go in each row of the CSV output.
+Expands of relations with a cardinality of many, such as Thing -> Datastreams, is not allowed, unless the cardinality is reduced to 1 using the `$top=1` parameter.

+The reason for this is:
-Therefore expands with a cardinality of many are restricted to a single chain.
+1. Expanding over a relation with a cardinality of many results in multiple nextLinks.
-All other expands must be of cardinality one, or have a `$top=1` parameter, turning it into an expand with a cardinality of 1.
-Having a non-allowed set of expands will lead to a HTTP 400 Bad Request error.

-Allowed examples:

-    v1.1/Things?$expand=Datastreams
-    v1.1/Things?$expand=Datastreams($expand=Observations)
-    v1.1/Things?$expand=Datastreams($expand=ObservedProperty,Observations)
-    v1.1/Things?$expand=Datastreams,Locations($top=1)
-    v1.1/Datastreams?$expand=ObservedProperty,Observations($expand=FeatureOfInterest)

-Disallowed examples:

-    v1.1/Things?$expand=Datastreams,Locations
-    v1.1/Datastreams?$expand=Observations,Thing($expand=Locations)
+   One for the main table, and another one for each expand.
+   In the CSV result format, these nextLinks can not be provided to the user.
+   It is thus impossible to download all data this way.
+2. The data resulting from an expand with cardinality many can be received by requesting the other side of the relation, and expanding the relation from the other side.

 ## MultiDatastreams

+MultiDatastreams are not supported by the CSV result format.

 MultiDatastreams bring their own set of complications:

-- `MultiDatastreams/unitsOfMeasurement` is an array of objects, each with 3 fields
+- `MultiDatastreams/unitOfMeasurements` is an array of objects, each with 3 fields
 - `MultiDatastreams/multiObservationDataTypes` is an array of strings
 - `MultiDatastreams/ObservedProperties` is a navigationList with cardinality many
 - `MultiDatastreams/Observations/result` is an array